Understanding Dementia Course

 What it feels like when your memory lets you down.

-View the part 3 presentation (.ppt)
+View the part 3 Memory Communication presentation (ppt)

 Part 4